 His conclusion is that we should not rely on the spontaneous emergence of benevolence in super-intelligence.
 But we should, instead, work carefully to engineer benevolence into super-intelligence.

-I completey agree with Joshua’s conclusion.
-The risks associated with super-intelligence are such that we should take great care in its engineering, and we should certainly not simply assume that its behavior would necessarily turn out benevolent.
+I completely agree with Joshua’s conclusion.
+The risks associated with super-intelligence are such that we should take great care in its engineering.
+And we should certainly not simply assume that its behavior would necessarily turn out benevolent.
 Neglect, here, is far too risky.

 In the end, though, we want neither the dystopian nor the destructive.
 Accordingly, whether or not dystopian persistent is possible, we should put our practical working trust in the possibility of a benevolent posthuman future.